 Want to learn more about Freddie Little and Kathy Briscow?
 Here’s the page.
 You’ll find all the current books in their series order and some fun notes on how the series came to be.

 How I came to write the series

 The problem was, life got in the way, and the stories just sat.
-I was able to do more research on Kathy’s hometown, and the setting for Bring Into Bondage some years later when I and my then boyfriend, now husband, drove through there on the way to me going to grad school in Chicago.
+I was able to do more research on Kathy’s hometown, and the setting for Bring Into Bondage some years later.
+My then boyfriend, now husband, drove through Hays, Kansas, on the way to me going to grad school in Chicago.
 I did revisions but never got more than a few chapters into A Tangled Web.
-The Internet happened and made research a hell of a lot easier - no more calling the one friend I knew was awake at two in the morning.
-Or getting stuck because I couldn’t be sure of what I writing.
+The Internet happened and made research a hell of a lot easier.
+No more calling the one friend I knew was awake at two in the morning.
+Or getting stuck because I couldn’t be sure of what I was writing.

-My research has led me to haunt the historical department of the Los Angeles Public Library - big thanks to Christina Rice, Glen Creason and the rest of the crew.
+My research has led me to haunt the historical department of the Los Angeles Public Library.
+Big thanks to Christina Rice, Glen Creason and the rest of the crew.
 It made me bother Betty MacDonald of the Hays, Kansas, Historical Society, who put me onto my newest addiction – Sanborn Insurance Maps.
 Simply the greatest tool a historical novelist has ever had and they’re mostly online!
-And, of course, my poor beleaguered husband, Michael Holland, who has listened endlessly to potential plot points, answered thousands of questions and has been the most supportive person I’ve ever known.
+And, of course, my poor beleaguered husband, Michael Holland.
+He has listened endlessly to potential plot points, answered thousands of questions and has been the most supportive person I’ve ever known.